simoninireland/introduction-to-epidemics/src/progress.md

 number of infected contacts individuals have on average lets us estimate of $R$.

-But by definition test and trace is "counting in the rear view mirror".
-It tells us how many people *were being* infected, not how many people *are* being infected.
+But by definition **test and trace is "counting in the rear view mirror"**.
+It tells us how many people *were being* infected, not how many people *are being* infected.
 There will be a delay in identifying infected individuals, further delay in finding and testing their contacts, and so forth.
 If circumstances are changing, for example through pathogen evolution or it infecting different social settings, the estimate will be rendered out of date.

-The third reason concerns the consequences of errors.
-Finding, tracing, and counting of infected individuals is invariably error-prone.
+The third reason concerns the consequences of errors. **Finding, tracing, and counting of infected individuals is invariably error-prone**.
 People will be missed; tests are never 100% accurate, especially for diseases with long incubation periods where there may be low pathogen loads in the early stages; individuals forget whom they were in contact with; tracing apps don't work in all